astropy/astropy/docs/known_issues.rst

     >>> np.isclose(500 * u.km/u.s, 300 * u.km / u.s, atol=1e-8 * u.mm / u.s) # doctest: +SKIP
     False

-Quantities in np.linspace failure on Numpy 1.10
+Quantities in np.linspace Failure on NumPy 1.10
 -----------------------------------------------

-`~numpy.linspace` does not work correctly with quantities when using Numpy 1.10.0 to 1.10.5 due to a bug in Numpy.
-The solution is to upgrade to Numpy 1.10.6 or later, in which the bug was fixed.
+`~numpy.linspace` does not work correctly with quantities when using NumPy 1.10.0 to 1.10.5 due to a bug in NumPy.
+The solution is to upgrade to NumPy 1.10.6 or later, in which the bug was fixed.

-mmap support for ``astropy.io.fits`` on GNU Hurd
+mmap Support for ``astropy.io.fits`` on GNU Hurd
 ------------------------------------------------

 On Hurd and possibly other platforms, ``flush()`` on memory-mapped files are not